Stellar-mass black holes in the Hyades star cluster?: Results

 \subsection{Angular momentum alignment with BBH}

 The presence of a central BBH may also affect the angular momentum of surrounding stars.
 In particular, three-body interactions between the central BBH and the surrounding stars can lead to a direct angular momentum transfer.
-As a consequence, the interacting stars are dragged into corotation, and display angular momentum alignment with the central BBH (\citealp{2005MNRAS.364.1315M}).
-This scenario has been shown to work for BBHs with massive components ($> 50 \, \msun$), which proved to be able to affect the angular momentum distribution for a relatively high fraction of stars.
-We tested this scenario for our models of the Hyades with a central BBH, where the BBH components have lower masses.
+As a consequence, the interacting stars are dragged into corotation, and display angular momentum alignment with the central BBH \citep{2005MNRAS.364.1315M}.
+This scenario works for BBHs with massive components ($> 50 \, \msun$), which are able to affect the angular momentum distribution for a relatively high fraction of stars \citep{2005MNRAS.364.1315M}.
+We tested this scenario for BBHs with components of lower masses, by considering our models of the Hyades with a central BBH.
 In this case, stars show isotropic distribution with respect to the central BBH, independently of the distance from the cluster center.
 Thus, no signature of angular momentum alignment is found.